 How To Transplant Seedlings To The Garden

 How to transplant seedlings to the garden is a process.
-You can transplant them straight out the garden but it can send your plants into shock and if the soil is ready your plants won’t thrive.
+You can transplant them straight out of the garden but it can send your plants into shock and if the soil isn’t ready your plants won’t thrive and you’ll end up having to replant.

 When Should I Transplant Seedlings?